Inventrom/boltiot-arduino-helper/README.md

 void setup() {
   boltiot.begin(3,4); //Initialize the Bolt interface over software serial UART.
-		   //In this example the TX pin of Bolt is connected to pin 3 of Arduino
+		   //In this example, the TX pin of Bolt is connected to pin 3 of Arduino
 		   //and the RX pin of Bolt is connected to pin 4 of Arduino pinMode(2,INPUT); //Set pin 2 as the input.
 We will use send this pin's state as the data to the Bolt cloud }